 These changes would make it easier to deny legal residency to individuals who have used any one of many forms of public assistance such as food, health care, or shelter.
 The administration’s effort to expand the definition and application of the public charge test effectively withholds essential public services from many of the 1 in 4 Washington children growing up in immigrant families.
 The result: poorer health, more hunger and greater inequity for children and families, particularly for immigrant communities of color.

 That’s wrong.
 Every family should be free to use the essential services they are legally entitled to and need to live.

-It is important to note that at present, nothing has changed for immigrants applying for lawful permanent resident status within the U.S. For more information on the draft changes, read this fact sheet, also available in Spanish.
+It is important to note that at present, nothing has changed for immigrants applying for lawful permanent resident status within the U.S.

 Join our efforts.
 Share your own family’s experience with the essential services Trump would deny Washington’s kids.

-Plug in to our work by joining the e-mail list of the Protecting Immigrant Families - Washington State campaign.
+Sign up for e-mails from the Protecting Immigrant Families - Washington State campaign.